junxit/us-congress-bills-114/metadata.md

 - 2015-01-06 — Introduced in House
 - 2015-01-06 — Introduced in House
 - 2015-01-06 — Referred to the House Committee on the Judiciary.
+- 2015-02-02 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2016-07-13 — Committee Consideration and Mark-up Session Held.
+- 2016-07-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-12-23 — Placed on the Union Calendar, Calendar No. 700.
+- 2016-12-23 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-890.
+- 2016-12-23 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-890.